English 640-001: Shakespeare

 Option #1: Anyone may elect this option, but it is especially appropriate for those who wish to go on to a Ph.D. program.

-Option #2: This is an option only for those who are or will be high school English teachers.
+Option #2: This is an option only for those who have or who are seeking licensure as secondary school English teachers:

 Grading System